aws-observability/terraform-aws-observability-accelerator/docs/index.md

 - Java/JMX workloads (running on Amazon EKS)
 - Amazon Managed Service for Prometheus workspaces with Amazon CloudWatch

-These modules can be directly configured in your exisiting Terraform configurations or ready to be deployed in our packaged [examples](https://github.com/aws-observability/terraform-aws-observability-accelerator/tree/main/examples)
+These modules can be directly configured in your existing Terraform configurations or ready to be deployed in our packaged [examples](https://github.com/aws-observability/terraform-aws-observability-accelerator/tree/main/examples)